pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

-Now, when you run your project, you should see a tree seedling in the center of your garden
+Now, when you run your project, the `Soil` sprite should be included in your simulation.

-## Place the soil

 {{< learner-task >}}

+Try running the project again!
+Click the green flag button and see if anything has changed in your project.

+**What is different?**

+{{< learner-task-help >}}

+You should now see a tree seedling in the center of your garden.

+{{< /learner-task >}}

+## Place multiple plant seeds

+When we start our simulation, we want different types of flower seeds to be in our garden so that they can grow into different flowers.
+On top off that, we also want the placement of the flower seeds to be different every time we run the project.
+To do that, we can start by creating clones from our `Soil` sprite and then placing them next to each other in a row on the stage.

+{{< learner-task >}}

+Add a new script to the `Soil` sprite which runs when you click on the green button.

 {{< learner-task-help >}}